By Stefan Abram

 Shimano 11 Speed Quick Link SM-CN900

-For something so small and lightweight, it can get you out of a massive pickle if you chain abruptly decided to snap.
+For something so small and lightweight, it can get you out of a massive pickle if your chain abruptly decides to snap.

 Now we come to the things which are really optional extras.
 If you’re going for a longer journey with a lot of people, it becomes more worthwhile bringing these things as rarer mishaps become more likely to happen.